-Coinciding with its Paris Proof target, the Fund has set the objective to reduce its energy intensity and its GHG emissions, measured in kWh per sq. m. and kg of ${\rm CO_2}$ equivalents per sq. m., achieving GHG neutrality ahead of its 2045 Paris Proof target.
-The Fund reduced its energy intensity and GHG intensity in 2021 with -/- 10.0% and -/- 10.5% respectively.
+Coinciding with its Paris Proof target, the Fund has set the objective to reduce its energy intensity and its GHG emissions, measured in kWh per sq.m. and kg of CO2 equivalents per sq. m., achieving GHG neutrality ahead of its 2045 Paris Proof target.
+The Fund saw its energy intensity increase from 109 kWh/m2 in 2020 to 137 kWh/m2 in 2021 and its GHG intensity increase from 22 kg/CO2 in 2020 to 29 kg/CO2 in 2021.
+This effect can be explained by an increasing number of people working from home as a result of Covid.
 The energy intensity and GHG intensity figures will be published in the Fund's ESG annual report.